Ronkonkoma station: Airport terminal connector

 In February 2024, the Federal Aviation Administration approved the Town of Islip's plan to erect a new airport terminal on the north side of MacArthur Airport, adjacent to the south side of the Ronkonkoma LIRR station.
 The project will directly connect the Ronkonkoma LIRR station with the new airport terminal via a pedestrian walkway, creating a direct LIRR connection to the airport without needing to transfer to buses or taxis.

 In February 2025, New York state announced that it is investing $150 million into the construction of the pedestrian connection between the station and new airport terminal.

 Amtrak service

 In January 2025, Suffolk County Executive Edward Romaine, along with Amtrak officials, officially announced that a new Long Island branch of Amtrak's Northeast Regional would serve – and terminate at – the Ronkonkoma station, with intermediate stops at Jamaica and Hicksville east of Penn Station.
 It was reported that work was expected to begin in 2026, and that Amtrak service was anticipated to commence in 2028, at the earliest.
 Trains would operate using diesel on Long Island.
 Required infrastructure upgrades for the service would likely include an additional platform and track at the station.
 Suffolk County Executive Ed Romaine said that Amtrak wanted the extension, in part, due to the Ronkonkoma station's location adjacent to Long Island MacArthur Airport.

+In 2026, the MTA and New York state announced further upgrades along the Ronkonkoma Branch – including grade crossing eliminations – will be completed, coinciding with the Amtrak plans.